wtruong0/MarketMileage/README.md

 It:
 - Scrapes the listing title and mileage
 - Sends that data to an AI valuation backend
-- Returns a fair estimate with deal quality and color-coded feedback
+- Returns a fair estimate with deal quality related to the actual listing price

 ---